How long have you operated a dental practice?

 - Protection if the worst happens – What would you do if you were beset with a notable illness or injury?
 Could your practice continue to run without you or would the doors close?
 If the doors did close, would it be permanently or for a period of time?
 One way to steer clear of having to worry about such a scenario is having the right insurance coverage in place.
 If you do not have it now, go online and search for disability insurance for dentists.
 Such coverage will give you a better feeling should the worst-case scenario happen.
 By having the right insurance, you worry less about all your hard work and finances going by the wayside.
 Shop around with insurance providers to see which one is best suited to cover you and your practice.

 - State-of-the-art technology – As tech emerges, you want to be sure your practice stays on top.
+Depending on your location you might be able to get access to innovative new technologies sooner.
+New York dental practices probably have access to newer technologies faster than Bend dental practices.
 This means you are finding new and improved means of treating your patients.
 Visits to the dentist office can prove to be rather traumatic for many patients.
 As a result, some may be reluctant to come in for the recommended regular visits.
 When this happens, they may skip visits.
 Over time, this can mean more damage is being done to their teeth the longer they wait to see a dentist.
 With newer tech, you can make visits less traumatic.
 That is especially when fillings, crowns and other needs are needed to preserve teeth.

 - Is your office friendly enough? – Given some patients are scared to death to come to a dental office, it is important that you make them feel at ease.
 With that in mind, make your office as inviting as possible.
 You can do this by hiring the right staff for starters.
 From the greeting patients at the front desk to your hygienists and more, make it welcoming.
 When you do, you put more patients at ease.